sathishwebdev/Guvi_Tasks/pagination/README.md

 - Similarly, the prev button decreases the _variable_ with 5 for each clicks.
 So we can get the previous set of 5 datas can be get.
 - Method for page number buttons sets the _variable_ value arccording the page number.
 - In page button generation, the loop should initate with value 0.
 The Page button logic method should have one argument that will be mutliplied with 5 so we can get the index value of first data according the page number / loop value and this value will assign to _variable_  . and then invoke the display method to refresh the page.

+- Create an object for the class.
+- Fetch the data from the API by XHR method.
+Invoke the class pagination.
+- invoke the class method that send the data to the class.

 ## What i didn't add?
 - In this code, we can make more dynamic by get the value from the user that represent the number of data to be shown per page.